-During the student orientation, which is mandatory for each student to attend, students are informed about the security procedures and practices at Standard College.
-Students are provided with this information at the orientation by email and/or by hard copy.
-The Campus Security Authorities at Standard College are identified, the means in which to contact them by email or phone are given, and the manner in which Standard College processes a security matter is specified.
-Information is also given about Standard College's policy to encourage students to care for themselves while at the school, as well as to look out for each other and engage in cooperative behavior to help other student who need advice or assistance.
+During the student orientation, which is mandatory for each student to attend, students are provided with information either electronically or at the orientation about Standard College's security procedures and practices at Standard College.
+The Campus Security Authorities at Standard College are identified, the means in which to contact them by email or phone are given, the manner in which Standard College processes the information is given, and the steps Standard College will follow is proved to all students.
+Students are also provided with information either electronically or at the orientation about Standard College's policy to care for themselves at the school, as well as to look out for each other.
+The goals of structuring a consistent study schedule, the importance of regularly attending class, the importance of proper sleep and diet while engaged in the rigorous program is emphasized, along with information about Standard College's policy to engage in cooperative behaviors to help other student who need advice or assistance.